-As expected, participants incorporate their self-generated life expectancy estimates in their claiming decision, but do not incorporate the calculated life expectancy estimates (which they do not see).
-Unfortunately, evidence about the accuracy of the self-generated life expectancy estimates is mixed.
-Although the self-generated estimates match up well with the calculated estimates on average ($M{self-generated life expectancy} = 83.52$ vs. $M{calculated life expectanc_v} = 83.44$), the self-generated estimates show an implausibly wide range (Range self-generated life expectancy = 53 to 121 vs. $Range{calculated life expectancy}$ = 73 to 94) and are only modestly correlated with the calculated life expectancy estimates.
+Unfortunately, evidence about participants' ability to accurately estimate their life expectancy is mixed.
+Although the self-generated estimates match up well with the calculated estimates on average (M{self-generated life expectancy} = 83.52 vs. $M{calculated life expectancy} = 83.44$), the self-generated estimates show an implausibly wide range (Rangeself.generated life expectancy = 53 to 121 vs. Range{calculated life expectancy} = 73 to 94).
+They are also only modestly correlated with the calculated life expectancy estimates (r = .19, p < .001).
 Of course, the accuracy of life expectancy estimates can only be determined definitively after the fact (i.e., once the person is deceased).
-It is plausible that some participants have relevant private information (e.g., current health, family history, etc.) that may improve the accuracy of their self-generated life expectancy estimates over those of a short calculator that does not exhaustively query personal history.
-However, given the implausible range of ages in the self-generated estimates, it seems likely that many participants, whether or not they have relevant private information, produce inaccurate estimates of their life expectancy.
+It is plausible that some participants have relevant private information (e.g., current health, family history, etc.) that may improve the accuracy of their selfgenerated life expectancy estimates over those of a short calculator that does not exhaustively query personal history.
+However, given the implausible range of ages in the selfgenerated estimates, it seems likely that many participants, whether or not they have relevant private information, produce inaccurate estimates of their life expectancy.
 Combining these results, Study 1 suggests that many participants may produce flawed estimates of how long they expect to live and then use this faulty information when considering the claiming decision.